 Spurred by the acquisition of several 1.0 companies, and the advent of SaaS, the 2010s saw the rise of Analytics 2.0 companies.
 These companies focused on self service and embedded capabilities.
 Users could now build reports on their own using drag and drop functionality.
 They could experience analytics from inside the applications they were using on a day to day basis.
 Analytics user adoption grew to include specially trained business analysts.
 These analysts understood both what questions to ask of the data and how to build reports and analysis.
 However, they still needed some technical skills to create reports that make sense.
 Reports and analyses were typically available on internal websites based on specific user permissions.
 As a result of the focus on simplification, analytics user adoption rose considerably.
 But most companies still license by user, which didn’t fix the analytics user adoption problem.

 As we begin to enter the 2020s, we see a similar shake-up in the Analytics space.
 Several Analytics 2.0 companies have been acquired in recent years.
 The modernization of software moved from just being cloud-enabled to being cloud-native.
 Machine Learning and large data volume processing are essential.
-Self service and embedded capabilities are table stakes.
+Self-service and embedded analytics are table stakes.
 Enter Analytics 3.0!
-The companies that fit this profile can analyze all of your data, are easy to use, are cloud-native and serverless.
+The companies that fit this profile can analyze all of your data, are easy to use, and are cloud-native and serverless.
 They fix the analytics user adoption problem by bringing analytics to every user through automation.